GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/custom-endpoints/en.md

 ### Password-protected endpoints

-If we create a Custom Endpoint for a specific client, we can now assign a password, to provide an additional level of security that only that client will access the endpoint.
+If we create a Custom Endpoint for a specific client, we can assign a password to it, to provide an additional level of security that only that client will access the endpoint.

 When first accessing a password-protected endpoint (whether accessing the endpoint directly, or its GraphiQL or Interactive Schema clients), we encounter a screen requesting the password: